BirdeeHub/birdeeSystems/README.md

 ---

 Cherry-pick stuff or import modules if you want to copy something.
-Its my computer get your own XD
+It's my computer get your own 🤣

-Dont install the nixos-only configs on a fresh install, because unless you know how to use nixos-enter with home-manager to install a home-manager config without booting, you wont have a user environment to boot into.
+Don't install the nixos-only configs on a fresh install, because unless you know how to use nixos-enter with home-manager to install a home-manager config without booting, you wont have a user environment to boot into.

 If you use disko to reformat your drives and lose all your data, I am not responsible.

-I do not guarantee that if you grab something from my config, that it will work.
+If you grab something from my config, I do not guarantee that it will work.

 ---